 Location: Hiking Trails

-Some of Four Bridges’ most compelling audio material features the voices of victims of political and social injustice: Holocaust survivor Renee Firestone recounts her imprisonment in Auschwitz; Japanese American Masamizu Kitajima describes how his childhood came to an end after his father was forced to relocate to an internment camp during World War II; and anonymous Chinese immigrants memorialize their detainment on Angels Island through the poetry they inscribed on the walls of the Immigration Station in which they were held.
-Theses voices from the past demonstrate how the politics of mobility are always entangled in the politics of difference.
-An observation that continues to resonate in the current moment.
+Some of Four Bridges’s most compelling audio material features the voices of victims of political and social injustice: Holocaust survivor Renee Firestone recounts her imprisonment in Auschwitz; Japanese American Masamizu Kitajima describes how his childhood came to an end after his father was forced to relocate to a WWII internment camp; and poet Garrett Hongo reads poetry by anonymous Chinese immigrants, who memorialize their detainment on Angels Island through verses they inscribed on Immigration Station walls.
+Commenting on this subject matter in her curatorial statement for the work, Conwell reflects on the extent to which “these voices from the past demonstrate how the politics of mobility are always entangled in the politics of difference; an observation that continues to resonate in the current moment.”

-Hersh worked with a number of collaborators to realize this new work, including several prominent poets and performers (many of whom he met while a Fellow at the Lucas Artists Program), and the Cantabile Youth Singers of Silicon Valley.
+Hersh worked with a number of collaborators to realize this new work, including several prominent poets and performers (many of whom he met while an Artists Fellow at the Lucas Artists Program), and the Cantabile Youth Singers of Silicon Valley.

-Four Bridges was commissioned by the Lucas Artists Program at Montalvo Arts Center and is presented as part of Walkscapes, a developing collection and program of artists walks on Montalvo’s grounds, many of which are presented through the mobile app platform Detour.
-Current offering include Soundings: Lucas Artists Composer Fellows, two curated guided walks that bring the concert stage to the great outdoors by inviting visitors to explore Montalvo’s grounds while listening to a diverse range of sonic work by Lucas Artist Composer Fellows and their collaborators.
+Four Bridges was commissioned by the Lucas Artists Program at Montalvo Arts Center and is presented as part of Walkscapes, a developing collection and program of artists walks on Montalvo’s grounds.